marmelab/pentago-go/AIPerformance.md

 > The game state configuration force players to move on the center of the board.
 Is it always true ?

-Let's go to check with others configurations !
+See below to check with others configuration !

+## Add Go routine for each first move

+- Depth 2 = 140ms
+- Depth 3 = ~2-3s
+- Depth 4 = 1min47

-### Line straight configuration
+## Line straight configuration

 ```
    0 1 2  3 4 5